(naltrexone hydrochloride tablets USP

-A dose of 50 mg once daily is recommended for most patients (see Individualization of Dosage: ).
+A dose of 50 mg once daily is recommended for most patients.
 The placebo-controlled studies that demonstrated the efficacy of Revia as an adjunctive treatment of alcoholism used a dose regimen of Revia 50 mg once daily for up to 12 weeks.
 Other dose regimens or durations of therapy were not evaluated in these trials.

 Revia should be considered as only one of many factors determining the success of treatment of alcoholism.
 Factors associated with a good outcome in the clinical trials with Revia were the type, intensity, and duration of treatment; appropriate management of comorbid conditions; use of community-based support groups; and good medication compliance.
 To achieve the best possible treatment outcome, appropriate compliance-enhancing techniques should be implemented for all components of the treatment program, especially medication compliance.

 Treatment should be initiated with an initial dose of 25 mg of Revia.
 If no withdrawal signs occur, the patient may be started on 50 mg a day thereafter.

 A dose of 50 mg once a day will produce adequate clinical blockade of the actions of parenterally administered opioids.
 As with many non-agonist treatments for addiction, Revia is of proven value only when given as part of a comprehensive plan of management that includes some measure to ensure the patient takes the medication.

 Naloxone Challenge Test

 Clinicians are reminded that there is no completely reliable method for determining whether a patient has had an adequate opioid-free period.
 A naloxone challenge test may be helpful if there is any question of occult opioid dependence.
 If signs of opioid withdrawal are still observed following naloxone challenge, treatment with Revia should not be attempted.
 The naloxone challenge can be repeated in 24 hours.